pharo-project/pharo-website/site/news/2025-05-21-pharo13-released.md

 - Microdown enhancements
 - HDPI support
 - Zoomable UI
-- New list, tables and trees allowing any presenter as their content
+- New list, tables and trees, allowing any presenter as their content
 - Better source code text navigation and edition
 - New Process Browser
 - New Transcript (introducing also the Object Transcript)